|

 France in 1852.
 Although other countries built these types of

-airships, the Germans quickly became the most advanced in this
+airships, the Germans quickly became the most advanced builders

-form of lighter-than-air technology.
-Count Ferdinand von Zeppelin,
+of this form of lighter-than-air technology.
+Count Ferdinand

-a German businessman, built a fleet of experimental dirigibles.
+von Zeppelin, a German businessman, built a fleet of experimental

-The type of airships Zeppelin built were spindle-shaped with
+dirigibles.
+The type of airships Zeppelin built were spindle-shaped

 blimps common today).
 Inside the craft were large bags filled